 For anyone interested in the technical side of things, we shot our film on the Digital Bolex with Veydra lenses, using three F&V LED light panels and two Dedo Lights.

-As we are always on a super tight budget (aka poor), we never have a director of photography, gaffer, sound man or anything that extends past a group of friends banding together to take on numerous jobs that none of us are remotely qualified to do.
+As we are always on a super tight budget (aka poor), we never have a director of photography, gaffer, sound man or anything that extends past a group of friends banding together to take on numerous jobs that no one is remotely qualified to do.
 It’s often very stressful but we get the job done and keep costs down.
 I think the cost of this short totalled around £200.

 We also had six people playing the Alfred The Creep during the weekend.
 If you weren’t busy and were in the vicinity of the camera, chances are you ended up wearing the ghost sheet.